Bagera/ioio-web/src/index.md

   - nav
 navtitle: Home
 title: ioio lab
-headerImg: 3d-printer.jpg
+headerImg: cutting-mat.jpg
+headerTitle: The Institute of Interactive Objects
 ---

-# The ioio lab

 The ioio lab is the place where IxD students can get help with projects, studies or borrow electronic components for your prototypes.